-Hamid Sheikh is a managing associate in the Real Estate Practice Group at Frost Brown Todd with a focus on commercial real estate and lending transactions in the multifamily and retail industries.
+Hamid is a member in the Real Estate Practice Group at Frost Brown Todd with a focus on commercial real estate and lending transactions in the multifamily and retail industries.
 His extensive experience with multifamily and retail transactions allows him to better foresee, understand and mitigate the risks that challenge his clients’ businesses and investments.
 Additionally, as a multifamily investor and one of the leaders of the firm’s Multifamily Housing Industry Team, Hamid stays abreast of market developments and appreciates the importance of being responsive and pragmatic in order to get the deal closed.

 Hamid’s transactional practice also includes representing clients on the acquisition, financing, development, leasing, management and disposition of health care facilities, industrial developments, farm properties and all other types of commercial real estate.

 In addition to closing transactions, Hamid regularly represents clients in real estate and lending litigation and pre-litigation conflict resolution.
 Hamid also advises his clients on their land use and zoning needs.

 Hamid routinely represents multifamily syndicators, investors, owners, operators and borrowers on the acquisition, financing, operation, refinancing and disposition of market rate and work force housing properties located in Kentucky and throughout the United States, including serving as national real estate counsel to an investment firm that specializes in value-add acquisitions.

 Hamid frequently represents landlords and tenants involved in complex retail developments, including the leasing and management of a Class A Power Center, the leasing and other deal work for a national credit tenant, and the development of a large entertainment complex in downtown Lexington, Kentucky.

 Hamid regularly represents health care providers, including physician practices, hospitals and a fast-growing behavioral health service provider, in acquiring and managing their real estate needs.